LukeyBSystems/deepstatsdocs/docs/configuration/deepStatsManager.md

 After you've added the DeepStatsManager, locate it in the scene object list and assign your Configuration and Properties ScriptableObjects.

 {: .note }
-DeepStatsManager initialises a number of required properties at startup and does not support updating the Configuration or Properties at runtime
+DeepStatsManager initialises a number of required properties at startup and does not support updating the Configuration or Properties at runtime.